The Hindus: An Alternative History: Court case in India

+There was a Streisand effect on the sales of the book and its sales effectively increased.
+Some bookstores continued to secretly sell the book, wrapped in brown paper.

 The publishers blamed the "British vintage Section 295A of IPC" for withdrawal of the books and felt that it was difficult to maintain international standards of free speech in light of this section.
 The decision to withdraw the book was widely criticised and certain thinkers felt that Penguin should have defended the case effectively and upheld freedom of expression.
 Widespread concerns were raised about the state of free speech in India.

-There was a Streisand effect on the sales of withdrawn book as some bookstores continued to secretly sell the book, wrapped in brown paper.

 According to plaintiff attorney Monika Arora, she merely asked the publisher Penguin to fix errors in the book.
 Arora says the withdrawal of the book by Penguin India and subsequent republishing under a different publisher was a scheme to avoid addressing factual errors in court.